 There is one major exception to this Asian-centered trend - Haitians in the Dominican Republic.

 In the DR birth certificates are needed for such matters as buying a mobile phone, enrolling in school or getting married.
 Absurdly, they must have been issued no more than 90 days before; the state makes money by charging to renew them.
-People who had previously replaced their certificates many times were suddenly rejected.
+People who had previously replaced their certificates many times were suddenly rejected.“There’s an entire blackmail industry around the Haitian immigration in the country”

 Officials deny that these people are stateless, saying that as the children of Haitians they can apply for Haitian citizenship.
 But many no longer have any ties to the country of their parents’ birth.